mvolkmann/blog/src/raycast.md

   press cmd-k and select "Kill".
   Confirm the method to use by selecting "With SIGTERM" or "With SIGKILL".

+- Search MDN
 - System Monitor
+- tldr - searches tldr documentation pages

 ## Creating Custom Extensions

-Raycast extensions are implemented in TypeScript with React (using a custom renderer), Node, and Markdown.
+Raycast extensions are implemented in TypeScript with React (using a custom renderer like React Native), Node, and Markdown.
 The custom renderer uses Raycast-specific components rather than HTML and CSS.
+AppleScript is used communication with macOS apps.